dornad/GGJ2025/README.md

 - [ ] Upload an executable (`.pdx`) of the game in here.

 ## 🌟 Completed
+- [x] Fix: Game crashes when duck gets to the top/bottom of the screen.
 - [x] Use the crank to move the captured duck
 - [x] Duck should be intercepted by player (bubble)
 - [x] Duck should disappear when reaching left side of the screen
 - [x] Duck should move from right to left